precice/precice.github.io/pages/community/precice-workshop-2021.md

 * 14:30 - 15:00 Speakers in breakout rooms for Q&A
 * 15:00 - 16:00 Break (Offline)
 * 16:00 - 17:00 Workshop feedback (Main Hall)
-  * World Cafe Introduction
+  * The World Cafe styled feedback session will provide the chance for participants to give feedback on the virtual workshop.
-  * Feedback session for the workshop
+  * Participants will be divided into breakout rooms, where a moderator will take notes of the discussions.
 * 17:00 - 17:10 Closing (Main Hall)

 ### Thursday, February 25